csswizardry/csswizardry.github.com/_posts/2014-08-15-css-guidelines-2-0-0.md

 [cssguidelin.es](http://cssguidelin.es/), but with a voluntary payment plan (provided by [Gumroad](https://gumroad.com/l/JAgjq)).

-It will be very interesting to see how many people do pay and how many do not.
+It will be very interesting to see how many people do pay (and how many do not).

 ### Reasoning